-Another vital step in strategy is experience.
-Keep in mind that there are two ways: your experience that helps you make right decision in right time and predict some unwanted events before they strike, while strategic mistakes of your rivals will give your some tips on how to avoid them in your project or even improve it.
+Another vital step in strategy is the experience.
+Keep in mind that there are two ways: your experience that helps you make the right decision in right time and predict some unwanted events before they strike, while strategic mistakes of your rivals will give you some tips on how to avoid them in your project or even improve it.

-Another thing here is that you should focus on strengths of you product even it is not yet completed.
+Another thing here is that you should focus on the strengths of your product even it is not yet completed.
 Startups are often at a disadvantage when dealing with partners and other companies because they are startups.
 Everyone knows that it is extremely hard to do something really useful without any mistakes and bugs, but no one wants to deal with a startup with unproven skills, abilities and unpredictable lifecycle.
-That’s why, you should make accent on real values for real customers: features, innovations, unique working experience, etc. This can also be useful while attracting new investors, making promotional presentations, press-conferences, etc. Think on something that you can deliver – your ace card, an asset that cannot be replicated by anyone else.
+That’s why, you should make an accent on real values for real customers: features, innovations, unique working experience, etc. This can also be useful while attracting new investors, making promotional presentations, press conferences, etc. Think of something that you can deliver — your ace card, an asset that cannot be replicated by anyone else.

 Startup team quality